syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 #### Application access

-Depending on the requirement for accessing the application, we can either select a `Loadbalancer` in Kubernetes to create a seperate `Loadbalancer` that can be used for accessing the application.
+Depending on the requirement for accessing the application, we can either select a `Loadbalancer` in Kubernetes to create a separate `Loadbalancer` that can be used for accessing the application.
 If that is the case, the following values should be set like this:

 ```[yaml]
 proxy: